Robust discrete choice models with t-distributed kernel errors: Case study

-On the whole, the WTP estimates show that the three models can produce different economic valuations of non-price attributes.
-Strikingly, the WTP estimates for reductions in traffic variability and transfers of MNP and Gen-MNR resemble each other closely and differ noticeably from the corresponding WTP estimates of MNR.
+All three models suggest that the considered alternative-specific attributes (see Table~\ref{tab:utility_spec}) have a statistically significant and negative influence on mode choice propensities.
+Since the scales of the estimated utility parameters $\boldsymbol{\beta}$ are not guaranteed to be identical in the three models, the estimated effects cannot be compared in absolute terms.
+Therefore, we contrast the sensitivities to alternative-specific attributes in terms of their implied willingness to pay (WTP), which is scale free and allows for a money-metric representation sensitivities.
+In general, WTP for an attribute $k$ is defined as the ratio of the marginal utility with respect to attribute $k$ and the marginal utility with respect to price.
+If the utility is specified as linear-in-parameters with only main effects as in the current application, WTP for an attribute $k$ is the given by the ratio $\beta_{k} / \beta_{p}$ of the non-price coefficient $\beta_{k}$ pertaining to the attribute of interest $k$ and the price coefficient $\beta_{p}$.

+Table \ref{tab:cs_wtp} summarises the posterior distributions of the WTP indicators in the three models.
+WTP for reductions in out-of-vehicle travel time appears to be slightly larger in MNR and Gen-MNR than in MNP.
+Whereas the respective posterior means are 37.2 and 36.8 GBP/h in MNR and Gen-MNR, respectively, the respective posterior mean is only 32.7 GBP/h in MNP.
+The posterior distributions of the WTP indicators for each of the remaining alternative-specific attributes are very similar across the three models.

 The models also provide insights into the influence of individual- and context-specific attributes on mode choice propensities.
-Interestingly, there are no substantive differences between the three models.
+The differences between the three models are minor.
 For example, all models suggest that female travellers are relatively less likely to cycle and relatively more likely to use transit.
-No gender differences in the propensity to use the driving mode are detected.
-Old age reduces the propensity to cycle but increases the propensities to use transit and the driving mode.
-Furthermore, travel during winter months reduces the propensity to cycle.
-Higher levels of car ownership increase the propensity to select the driving mode.
+While MNP and Gen-MNR suggest that women are more likely to select the driving mode, MNR does not suggest any gender differences in the propensity to use the driving mode.
+In all three models, old age reduces the propensities to use transit and the driving mode.
+Furthermore, travel during winter months is found to reduce the propensity to cycle in all models.
+As expected, higher levels of car ownership increase the propensity to select the driving mode.